ZappatheHackka/autoreferral/README.md

 ![Received Email](BucketsSample.png)

-- Pythonanywhere terminal showing all clients have been sent their codes
+- Pythonanywhere terminal showing all clients have been sent their codes & all info is up to date

 ![Terminal Output](BucketsOutput.png)